charlesfrye/charlesfrye.github.io/_posts/2016-02-04-bayes-rule.markdown

 We've "updated" our beliefs given some new information.
 In a very real sense, Bayes' Rule tells you how to learn given the uncertainty and randomness that characterize our apprehension of the world.
-In fact, there is another path to Bayes' Rule that makes this more explicit (see footnote † for more details).
+There is another path to Bayes' Rule that makes this more explicit (see footnote † for more details).

 The probability of our hypothesis is called the "prior probability",